If you want to be a good steward of the land, water and environment, one great place to start is your own backyard.

 - Get rid of invasive, non-native plants.
 Unfortunately, many New Jersey yards are filled with invasives that push out the natives while doing nothing to support wildlife.
 Remove non-native vines such as Bittersweet and Wisteria from trees, and manually dig up non-native trees and shrubs such as Ailanthus, Japanese barberry and wineberry.

 - Rethink the traditional lawn.
-Consider reducing the area of your lawn and replacing turn with native grasses, which will allow you to water less frequently.
+Consider reducing the area of your lawn and replacing in turn with native grasses, which will allow you to water less frequently.
 Mow less often, keep grass a little higher, and leave grass clippings in place as mulch.
 Do a soil test before deciding on amendments; use only organic fertilizers, if any at all.
 Avoid using herbicides and insecticides.

 - Protect rivers and streams.
 If you have a stream or wetland on your property, make sure to leave a large buffer of trees and shrubs to shade it and filter stormwater runoff.
 Consider installing a rain garden – a strategically placed and designed garden that captures and filters rain water from roofs, patios, pavement and lawn.
-Rain gardens prevent stormwater runoff from entering streams, they recharge aquifers, and also provide pollinator habitat.
+Rain gardens prevent polluted stormwater runoff from entering streams, they recharge aquifers, and also provide pollinator habitat.

 For more information on native plants and what will grow best in your yard, visit the Jersey Friendly Yards website at www.jerseyyards.org, the New Jersey Native Plant Society website at www.npsnj.org, or the National Wildlife Federation at www.nwf.org/Garden-for-Wildlife/Create/At-Home.
 To learn more about identifying and removing invasive plants, go to the New Jersey Invasive Species Strike Team website at www.fohvos.info/invasive-species-strike-team.